32 minute read

 Classification with run-level tetramer frequencies

-All models exceed the majority-class baseline on the test split, with particularly large margins for cancer type prediction (Table 3).
+All models exceed the majority-class baseline on the test split, with particularly large margins for cancer type prediction (Table 4).
 The holdout picture is sharply different.
-For cancer diagnosis, SVM achieves a modest AUC of 0.6 while random forest and KNN fall closer to baseline.
-For cancer type, SVM reaches an AUC of 0.67 while KNN collapses to baseline on holdout.
-The stark contrast with test performance (AUC >0.9) confirms that tetramer classifiers overfit to study-level signals when trained on single-study cancer-type data.
+For cancer diagnosis, SVM achieves a modest AUC of 0.59 while random forest and KNN fall closer to baseline.
+For cancer type, SVM reaches an AUC of 0.71 while KNN collapses below baseline on holdout.

 Model Cancer diagnosis Cancer type